longturn/freeciv21/docs/General/Manuals/client-manual.rst

 Wait
     If you are not ready to move the currently selected unit, you can tell it to :strong:`wait` with this menu option.
-The rotation of unit selection will bypass this unit and will come back until you either move the unit or tell it your are done.
+The rotation of unit selection will bypass this unit and will come back until you either move the unit or tell it you are done.

 Done
     If you have moved the unit, but still have move points left or are simply done working with the unit for